-2) Force quit applications – If you’re not using an application any more and simply close out the app, it can remain open in the background or be eating up some of your processing power.
+2) Force quit applications – If you’re not using an application anymore and simply close out the app, it can remain open in the background or be eating up some of your processing power.
 Just to be safe, try force quitting the application instead.
-Click here to find out how to force quit an application.

 4) Disable 3G and *GASP* WiFi connections – If you don’t need to access web pages or don’t mind the slower connection times of the Edge network for checking email, disabling 3G will dramatically increase battery life over the course of a day.
 Turning off WiFi when you are not using it will help as well.
 To turn off 3G, go under Settings, General tab, Network tab.

 Other battery suckers to turn off are Bluetooth and GPS/Location Services, both found under the General tab within Settings.

 5) Drop the brightness – Another dramatic change that can increase your battery life is the pesky screen.
 While auto-brightness adjusts itself to current light conditions, your battery can still be drained when the screen is lit.
 Go to Settings and turn down the brightness level to around 1/4 of the slider bar.
 Your eyes will have to work harder but your battery will thank you.

 6) Restoration Hardware – No, I’m not talking about the store but instead, your iPhone.
 If all else fails, restoring your phone to its original OS can clear any bugs or problems that occurred during previous synchronizations.
 Just be aware that any profiles or progress with games WILL BE DELETED.
 Unfortunately syncing with iTunes does not store personal profiles and other data associated with apps.
 Yeah, it sucks, get with it Apple!